 If the program doesn't populate in the list, manually enter the entire program name.

 redactto select the Redacted program.

-The report will publish onto the New page of Hacktivity and have a Published icon on it to distinguish it from other reports.
-Users can upvote your report in Hacktivity, and the report will also display on your hacker profile.
+The report will be published on Hacktivity and have a Published icon on it to distinguish it from other reports.
+Users can upvote your report in Hacktivity, and the report will also be displayed on your hacker profile.

 It may take some time for external organizations to get back to you about publishing the vulnerability you found, or they may not get back to you at all.
 In these cases, we enable you to publish your vulnerability to Hacktivity without naming the organization.